Ancient Practices and Modern Attention

 Buddhist texts compare the restless mind to a monkey perpetually swinging branches; meditation teaches stillness.
 Sufi mystics describe stilling water to reflect truth.
 Christian desert fathers acknowledged “acedia”—spiritual restlessness pulling attention away.

 Modern neuroscience validates these observations.
 The default mode network activates when unengaged in tasks, creating neural restlessness toward new stimuli.
-Digital environments haven’t created this tendency; they’ve weaponized it into cognitive constant disruption.
+Digital environments haven’t created this tendency; they’ve weaponized it into cognitive constant disruption, raising the question of whether AI is making us lazy thinkers.

 Reclaiming Our Attention